 - Meet more students

 In a student flat, you will be surrounded by fellow students; it’s the perfect environment to meet people and make new friends.
-You’ll have plenty of people to hang out with, whether that be in the Kitchen, communal areas or even the flat next door.
+At our student accommodation in Lancaster you’ll have plenty of people to hang out with, whether that be in the Kitchen, communal areas or even the flat next door.
 Most purpose-built student accommodation have friendly communal areas such as Games rooms and cosy study areas, for you to study together, socialise and build friendships.

 - No local neighbours

 In a student flat you have more freedom to have gatherings with your student friends and stay up late without worrying about disturbing any local neighbours.
 In a house, you’ll most probably be on a street with non-students, such as family homes.
 While this may not be an issue, it might be more difficult to have social gatherings if you live next door to someone with small children, or working professionals who need to be up for work at 6am.

 Sharing a bathroom can be okay, but it’s got nothing on having your very own.
 It’s always available, it’s never full of other people’s empty bottles of shampoo and never left in a messy state by someone else.
 Having your own bathroom will certainly make your living situation that much sweeter.

 If you go for a private student house, you could end up with a landlord who fails to address essential repairs or address any complaints you may have.
 If this is the case, you could be left without hot water or heating or an annoying dripping tap that may keep you awake at night.
 With PBSA, you don’t have to wait around for a landlord to eventually send someone to look at the faulty boiler or fix your curtain railing.
 In our student accommodation in Reading and other locations, you’ll find a dedicated on-site maintenance team on hand to sort out any problems and make any repairs as soon as you report them.